arms-mbon/data_workspace/analysis_data/from_pema/processing_batch1/taxonomic_assignments/README.md

-Here are the output files containing the taxonomic assignments from the PEMA processing of the ARMS-MBON sequences.
+Here are the output files containing read count tables and taxonomic assignments from the PEMA processing of the ARMS-MBON sequence data.

-The first chunk of files are "Extended final tables" that contain the following information:
+The __Extended_final_table__ files contain the following information:
+* an ASV/OTU identifier of the following format:
+  * For COI: __ASV_XY:ID__.
+The ID part matches the ID in the corresponding __tax_assignments__ and __fasta__ files.
+The "ASV" part of the identifier is unique _within_ a single PEMA run, while the "ID" part is unique for each DNA sequence and can therefore occur in files across processing runs.
+This means that while ASV_1 for example can occur in each sequencing run
-* an ASV/OTU identifier (these numbers being unique with a single PEMA run)
+  * For 18S: __OtuXY__.
+The identifiers are unique _within_ a single PEMA run
 * the number of reads for each sample that was processed: each sample is in a separate column, with the title being the material sample ID that can be found in ENA
 * the full taxonomic classification as returned by the reference database used
 * the taxon name and the NBCI taxon ID for the taxon level within that full classification for which an ID could be found